undertow-io/undertow/README.md

 Contributing to Undertow - PR Review Process
 --------------------------------------------

 Bug fixes and documentation improvements are welcome!
-If you want to contribute and are not sure where to start, I suggest you have a look at our Jira project and get in touch with us via Zulip.
+If you want to contribute and are not sure where to start, I suggest you have a look at our [Jira project](https://issues.redhat.com/projects/UNDERTOW "Undertow Jira") and get in touch with us via [Zulip chat](https://wildfly.zulipchat.com/#narrow/stream/174183-undertow "#undertow").

 PRs must be submitted to master branch (soon to be [renamed to main](https://issues.redhat.com/browse/UNDERTOW-2043)) and they should:
 - state clearly what they do